Hypermobility and Sleep

 Sex and sleep

-It’s an old adage that men fall asleep after sex, however, emerging research shows that it may actually be women who experience greater sedative properties from night sex.
+It’s old adage that men fall asleep after sex, however, emerging research shows that it may be women who experience greater sedative properties from night sex.
 In one of these studies it states;

-“Having sex while laying down with the man on top brings the female reproductive tract back into a more primate parallel orientation with gravity, and women that remain in a spline position after sex would therefore have a greater chance of getting pregnant.
+“Having sex while laying down with the man on top brings the female reproductive tract back into a more primate parallel orientation with gravity, and women that remain in a spline position after sex would, therefore, have a greater chance of getting pregnant.
 Consistent with this analysis, we found that women were unwittingly more likely to fall asleep after sex than men.”

 Winding down on a night

 It is important for us to wind down from busy days and to prepare the body for sleep.
 Your body’s circadian rhythm is what is responsible for sending signals to your brain that it’s time to sleep, so regulating it properly can work wonders.
-Try limiting your screen time before bed, establishing a relaxing nighttime routine, and getting proper movement in throughout the day.
+Try limiting your screen time before bed, establishing a relaxing nighttime routine, and getting proper movement throughout the day.
 A simple walk in the morning can help regulate your body’s circadian rhythm, too!

 Food and drink

 Nothing will cause sleep disturbances as much as a full stomach while trying to sleep.
 The last thing your body needs while trying to wind down and fall asleep is to still be digesting food.
 We already established that GERD is pretty common in those with hypermobility, and late-night eating is most likely going to make this worse and lead to sleep disturbances.
 Trying to avoid eating 3-4 hours before bed, will at least give your body a chance to digest some of it and take the strain off of your sleep.
-The same is true of water before bed, instead of drinking large glasses, you could try to sip water instead.
+The same is true of water before bed; instead of drinking large glasses, you could try to sip water instead.

 The right pillow

-Anxiety around going to sleep
+Anxiety about going to sleep

 It’s Time to Invest in Your Sleep